dazinator/SQLGeneration/README.md

 ```

 ### DDL
-You can parse some DDL statements.
+You can parse / and generate some DDL statements!
 I am busy extending DDL support currently.

 #### Create Database

-Example:
+Example of supported SQL:
 ```
 CREATE DATABASE MyDatabase